audrow/yatm/RECORD.md

 # RECORD

+## 2022-03-11

+Now most of the work for version 1.0.0 is done, so I should finish making the test cases.
+It was fairly easy to make the core ones, let's see if this continues for the feature tests.

 ## 2022-03-10

 Now is the time to get the Github uploader working and connected to the CLI.
 For this, I will make it so that the titles of tests are the titles of the Github issues.
 The other permutations will be labeled with their specific combinations, as well as the generation number.
 In finding and uploading posts, I wil check the title, permutations, and generation.